RevanArc/website/README.md

 # RevanArc Website

-The official website for RevanArc - Two Sides.
+The official website for RevanArc - Two Paths.
 One Purpose.

 A unified security stack—knowledge, architecture, provenance, and protection for AI.